Catholic Mariology: Assumption of Mary

 The traditional Eastern expression of this doctrine is the Dormition of the Theotokos which emphasizes her falling asleep to be later assumed into heaven.
 The differences in these observances is for some Eastern Catholics superficial.
 However, Latin Catholics in general disagree with this eastern understanding.
 Notably, in the Coptic tradition, followed by Coptic Catholics and Coptic Orthodox, the Dormition and the Assumption of St Mary are observed at different times of year.

 Immaculate Conception

 The doctrine of the Immaculate Conception is a teaching of Eastern origin but expressed in the terminology of the Western Church.
 The Western concept of the Virgin Mary being free from original sin as defined by Augustine of Hippo is not accepted in the East.
 However, Eastern Catholics recognized from ancient times that Mary was preserved by God from the contagion of original sin.
-Eastern Catholics while not observing the Latin-Rite holy day, have no difficulty affirming it or even dedicating their churches to the Virgin Mary under this title.
+Eastern Catholics – while not observing the holy day as it appears on the General Roman Calendar – affirm it and sometimes dedicate churches to the Virgin Mary under this title.